 In the mid-1930s, the Malloys had founded Stratford School, located at 128 Commonwealth.
 In the 1950s, it merged with Chamberlayne School, located at 130 Commonwealth.

 In March of 1962, he filed for (and subsequently received) permission to convert the property from a lodging house into seven apartments (which he asserted was the use at the time he purchased the property).

-296 Marlborough remained an apartment building in 2014.
+296 Marlborough remained an apartment building in 2021.